-Right-click the activity and select "Perform Now", Perform an activity or select "Perform Later" and specify a time delay before the activity is performed.
-All activities that must be performed as a pre-requisite to the performance of the activity that you select to perform will automatically be performed first.
-Consequently, if you perform a Plot Renderer with an Equilibrium Calculator and a System Definer above it in the activity tree, then the System Definer and the Equilibrium Calculator will automatically be performed first.
-My Project Systei Create New Successor Perform Now uilibriu Perform Later...
-Perform Tree Now Perform Tree Later...
-Plot F Perform a tree Right-click any activity in the tree that you want to perform and select "Perform Tree Now".
+Right-click the activity and select "Perform Now", or select "Perform Later" and specify a time delay before the activity is performed.

+Perform an activity and all activities below it in the tree

+Right-click any activity in the tree that you want to perform and select "Perform Tree Now".
 Alternatively, select "Perform Tree Later" and specify a time delay before all the activities in the tree are performed.

 Perform a project Right-click the "My Project" node and select "Perform Now", or select "Perform Later" and specify a time delay before all the activity trees in your project are performed.
-My Project Create New Activity Perform Now 'stem ( Perform Later...